vendia/examples/design-patterns/domain-driven-design/pattern2/README.md

 4. How to transact on two co-related properties in two different two entities together in a single transaction?

 ## What's next?
-Time to practise Pattern 3 now.
+Time to review [Pattern 3](examples/design-patterns/domain-driven-design/pattern3/README.md) now.